 Perils to circumvent when shifting to passwordless technology

-The news is filled with reports relating to account breaches and password being the main cause of it.
-However, with the recent trend of passwordless culture, many organizations are considering the advantages its secure landscape.
+The news is filled with reports relating to accounting breaches and password being the main cause of it.
+However, with the recent trend of passwordless culture, many organizations are considering the advantages of its secure landscape.
 Apart from being cost-effective, passwordless login provides a streamlined user experience.
-It also delivers the required security to protect organization from becoming a victim of cyber-attacks.
-Remote workforce isn’t slowing down and therefore, organization must do whatever is necessary to protect remote workers, along with the apps and data that they access to.
+It also delivers the required security to protect organizations from becoming a victim of cyber-attacks.
+The remote workforce isn’t slowing down and therefore, organizations must do whatever is necessary to protect remote workers, along with the apps and data that they access to.

 changeover takes place.
 Otherwise, the implementation would be inefficient and below standard.